unoti/promptflow-lab/README.md

 > Q: I've got the Prompt Flow extension running now.
 How do I set it up to talk to my Azure OpenAI instance?
 Once you have the extension running as above using F1 and then "Prompt Flow: Focus on Flows View" you will have a new icon on the left side of VS Code, a stylize "P" that is the Prompt Flow icon.
 In there, you can click on that, and use the "Connections" window.
 I discovered later this is discussed in the [docs: Manage Connections](https://microsoft.github.io/promptflow/how-to-guides/manage-connections.html).

+Steps I did:
+1. In the [P] prompt flow extension area, under "Connections", under "Azure OpenAI" click +.
+    * This opens a new (temporary) yaml file, where I can enter the information needed.
+2. Go to the Azure Portal and get my Open AI connection information.
+    * In the portal, go to "Keys and Endpoint".
+    * Note that you will **not** enter the API key in this file.
+That'll happen in a later step.
+    * Update the name of the connection.
+I named mine the same as the name of my Azure OpenAI instance.
+    * Update the endpoint URL.
+    * Save the file.
+    * When you save the file, it will automatically open the terminal and execute a command line.
+This command line will prompt you for the API key.
+You'll copy it from the Azure portal, and paste it into this command line app, which apparently squirrels away that api key in a secure way.
+3. After doing the above steps I can now see an entry under Connections/Azure OpenAI in the Prompt Flow window.

 # Basics
 In this section we'll begin working through the quick start and making notes along the way.